 For Our Generous Mental Health Professionals

-Thank you for offering your time and compassion to those affected by Hurricanes Harvey & Irma.
+Thank you for offering your time and compassion to those affected by Hurricanes Harvey, Irma, and Maria.
 As you know, during times of crisis it is often helpful to those affected to have a caring and thoughtful individual with whom they can talk about what they have gone through as well as what they need to do to move forward, recover and rebuild.
 Thank you for offering your time, compassion and skills to provide for this need.

 We want to be clear regarding what you are being asked to do for this important relief effort.